Insper/mlops/content/classes/07-lambda/aps03_lambda.md

     Leave in the README an example of how to test your API Gateway (curl command or Python code).

+## Part 2

+This APS requires that you use the **Terraform** setup to create the Lambda function and API Gateway.

+Use the past pages as a reference.

+It's advisable to study about and implement:

+- How to use Terraform Modular Configuration (project structure)?
+- How to perform Variable Validation (e.g Lambda memory size)?
+- How to use Remote State (S3) to store Terraform state remotely for team collaboration?

 !!! exercise "Question"
+    Create a good `README.md` file.

+    - Explain how to deploy your project.

+    - Leave in the `README.md` an example of how to test your API Gateway (curl command, bash script or Python code).

+!!! exercise "Question"
     Commit and push: mission accomplished!

+## Rubrics

+- To be released